tnxqso/wave-flex-integrator/README.md

 ### macOS Installation

-Currently, pre-built binaries for macOS are not available.
-Mac users can install Wave-Flex Integrator manually by following the instructions in the [Manual Installation Guide](README-MANUAL-INSTALL.md).
+Wave-Flex Integrator binaries for macOS are available on the [GitHub Releases](https://github.com/tnxqso/wave-flex-integrator/releases) page.

+1. **Download**: Get the latest macOS installer (`.dmg` file) from the [Releases](https://github.com/tnxqso/wave-flex-integrator/releases) page.

+2. **Install**: Open the downloaded `.dmg` file and drag the Wave-Flex Integrator icon into your `Applications` folder.

+3. **Launch**: After installation, you can launch Wave-Flex Integrator from the `Applications` folder or using Spotlight search.

 ---